vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 ### Overall exercise: both legs

 For the overall exercise, I do the above for one leg, then after completion I do it for the other leg.
+In some cases, I may do the other leg between tries for the first leg to help with strength recovery of the first leg.

 ## Triggers for overall exercise